 Seth gets lathered up with baby shampoo, rinsed off and wiped dry.
-The Dollar Store also had great ArmorAll products to protect the interior, shine the tyres, and clean my windscreen (Americans say windshield).
+The Dollar Store also had great ArmorAll products to protect the interior, shine the tires, and clean my windscreen (Americans say windshield).
 I then use the hand vacuum to clean the interior.
 Mom is twice the neat freak I am, so when she vacuums her own car, she often vacuums mine and Dad’s as well.

 3. Mow the Lawn

 Another big expense for us unfortunate people who don’t live in the Cali desert is taking care of the lawn.
 Georgia is humid and gets a lot of rain and sunshine, making it the perfect place for your lawn to grow a foot high in two days.
 Georgia houses in the suburbs also sit on relatively large lots, so you’re looking at around $50 to mow your lawn every two to four weeks.
-Some neighbours mow their lawn every week!
+Some neighbors mow their lawn every week!

 If you invest in the tools to mow your own lawn, they will pay for themselves over time.
 My family has been saying this for a while now, but we’ve yet to act on it.
-Neither of the men in the household want to mow the lawn in the Georgia sun, so we inevitably end up hiring this out.
+Neither of the men in the household wants to mow the lawn in the Georgia sun, so we inevitably end up hiring this out.
 Don’t be like us.
 Mow your own damn lawn.

 4. Style Your Hair

 Black hair is the most expensive hair in all the world to maintain.
 It is unruly and Eurocentric ideals result in most of us feeling compelled to force our hair to conform to rules Mother Nature never intended for it.
-As a result, Black women spend hundreds and thousands of dollars on wigs, extensions, flat ironing, blow outs, and re-tightening dreadlocks.
+As a result, Black women spend hundreds and thousands of dollars on wigs, extensions, flat ironing, blowouts, and re-tightening dreadlocks.

 If you can figure out how to do this yourself at home, your bank account will thank you.
-I get compliments on my hair almost every where I go, and I have been taking care of it myself since I moved to Atlanta in 2015.
+I get compliments on my hair almost everywhere I go, and I have been taking care of it myself since I moved to Atlanta in 2015.
 I don’t use a lot of gunk in my hair, so most of my re-twisting involves the use of an interlocking needle that cost me less than $10.

 You may also notice that some of my hair is bleached.
 I did this myself as well.
 For women who have curly to straight hair, maintenance should be even easier for you.
-It will take some time and effort, but with some patience and creativity, I’m sure you can find ways to cut, style, colour, and care for your hair on your own.
+It will take some time and effort, but with some patience and creativity, I’m sure you can find ways to cut, style, color, and care for your hair on your own.

 5. Clear Your Cookies